OpenSwitchNOS/openswitch-governance/doc/source/governance/bug-czar.rst

 czar should work with the maintainers and other contributors to ensure a smooth a release.

-The bug czar is assigned by the OpenHalon Project Leader.
+The bug czar is assigned by the OpenSwitch Project Leader.